freeletics/khonshu/navigator/README.md

 ### Activity results

-External SDKs and the framework often provide an `Activity` that is supposed to use be used with `startActivityForResult`.
+External SDKs and the framework often provide an `Activity` that is supposed to be used with `startActivityForResult`.
 AndroidX already introduced `ActivityResultContract` to simplify handling this and `NavEventNavigator` uses them to also enable starting them from outside the UI layer and receiving results there.